CHINESE CONFINEMENT STORIES

 Honestly, just like all traditions (and sub-traditions), confinement will mean different things to different people.
 However, there are a few things that most can agree on are part of a confinement plan:

-- Menu planning (including soups)
+- Menu planning (including soups) – and paying attention to what’s warming and cooling

 - Chinese Herbs